ShreyasJenner/audio-metadata-reader/README.md

 ```

 The program provides options such as:

-- Printing ID3 or FLAC stream information.
+- Printing metadata information.
-- Printing the audio frame data in the file.
+- Printing the audio frame data.
-- Extracting and saving the image to `/tmp` for viewing.
+- Extracting and saving album art to `/tmp` for viewing.

 ---